jiraffeinc/jiraffe_rails_html_validator/README.md

 ## Code of Conduct

-Everyone interacting in the JiraffeRailsHtmlValidator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jiraffe_rails_html_validator/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RailsHtmlValidator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jiraffe_rails_html_validator/blob/master/CODE_OF_CONDUCT.md).